 Probably the biggest reason I decided against a Japanese-type bidet system is they seem rather flimsy.
 They are mostly of plastic construction, with lots of parts that look as if they would snap-off rather too easily.
 Considering I weigh over 100kg, I suspect such fancy things would probably have a very limited life in our house.

 Shattaf – a refreshing new toilet experience

 Whilst you can you can fit a shattaf to a hot/cold mixer tap if you wish, I fed ours directly from the mains water supply, by teeing-off from the 15mm copper pipe that also feeds the toilet cistern.
 Granted, this can be a bit “refreshing” on a chilly day.
-In fact a cat-wash with this can put a whole new meaning to the expression “crystal balls”. 🙂
+In fact a chap taking a cat-wash with cold-only shaffaf can put a whole new meaning to the expression “crystal balls”. 🙂

 Shattaf – kinder to the planet

 Continually flushing bog roll down the pan is not good for the planet.
 Firstly, think of the trees that have to be chopped down just so you can wipe your bottom.
 It is also a problem for Britain’s ageing sewers and water treatment works, where filtering-out this stuff is costly.
 And whilst bog roll is nowhere near as bad as disposable wipes, it is nevertheless adding to the problem of fatbergs.